wayell/CTF/TISC2023/README.md

 Solved 6 levels of TISC 2023 and got stuck at flag part 2 of Level 7 (DevSecMeow) sadly :( skill issue <br /><br />

+These are the challenges I solved and the challenge categories they belonged to!

 Level 1: Disk Archaeology (Forensics)

 Level 2: XIPHEREHPIX’s Reckless Mistake (Crypto)